Fire Pit Buyer’s Guide: Types, Sizes, & Materials Of Outdoor Fire Bowls, Tables, & Pits

 Chimineas are multi-purpose – they are great for warmth and for creating an atmosphere, and they can be used for cooking.

-Though if you were really wanting to make great pizza in an outdoor oven, we’d recommend Ooni Pizza Ovens over a chiminea any day!
+You can cook a wide variety of meals and snacks, including steak, sausages, chicken, vegetables, bread, and pizza.
+However, if you really want to make great pizza in an outdoor oven, we’d recommend Ooni Pizza Ovens over a chiminea any day!

 Pros: